Defamation & Reputation Management

 Under the Human Rights Act, you are entitled to a private and family life and any breaches of your privacy may give rise to a claim for damages.

-This can sometimes go hand in hand with defamation claims if untrue statements have been published about you in conjunction with breaches of your privacy.
+This can sometimes go hand in hand with defamation and other reputation management claims if untrue statements have been published about you in conjunction with breaches of your privacy.

 You do not have to tolerate your private and confidential information being misused – there is action that you can take.